keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 ### What is Integration Testing in Software?

 Integration testing is a crucial stage in the software development lifecycle.
-It ensures that different components of an application—such as APIs, databases, services, and user interfaces—work correctly when combined.
+It ensures that different components of an application such as APIs, databases, services, and user interfaces work correctly when combined.
 Conducted after unit testing and before [system testing](https://keploy.io/blog/community/all-about-system-integration-testing-in-software-testing), it focuses on how modules interact, share data, and handle workflows.

 While unit tests validate individual functions or classes, integration checks uncover defects that only emerge when components work together.
 By catching these issues early, teams can avoid costly production failures and deliver more reliable software.